Recent data shows that mobile conversion rates are lower than desktop:

 - Limited form field options: Unlike your post-click page’s form where you decide which information you want to collect, Google currently allows very little customization with form fields.
 You can only ask for the user’s name, email, phone number, and zip code.

 - You miss out on a personalized introduction: Convincing prospects to click the CTA button on a pre-filled form seems easy.
 However, you miss out on properly introducing them to your brand.
 They might have clicked your ad, but would they convert if they don’t know all the details they wanted.
-This is what your personalized post-click experience provides.
+This is what your personalized post-click landing page provides.

 - You don’t have access to useful user data: When prospects don’t land on your post-click page you can’t see how your visitors would have interacted with the page, making you miss out on useful analytics data, potential ad revenue, and other branding opportunities.

-Google lead form extensions seem like a quick and easy way to collect leads; however, the quality of leads collected will not be nearly as high as a personalized post-click experience.
+Google lead form extensions seem like a quick and easy way to collect leads; however, the quality of leads collected will not be nearly as high as a personalized post-click landing page.
 A well-designed personalized page experience can achieve exactly what Google lead form extensions can.
 Plus, a dedicated page gives prospects a better introduction to the offer and your brand while giving them relevant offer details, which helps them make an informed decision.

 Always use post-click pages to collect high-quality leads